anvaya-labs/EAS-devtool/README.md

 ### Usage

 - **DevTool**: Navigate to the `/devtool` path to manage, view, and attest your EAS data.
-- **EAS UI Kit**: Import and integrate the UI Kit into your React components to enable schema creation and attestation.
+- **EAS React SDK**: Import and integrate the EAS React SDK into your React components to enable schema creation and attestation.

 ## Contributions